-15 The wind reconstruction was completed in two segments.
-In the first segment the quadrant sensor signals from sols 1-45 were used to calibrate Nusselt numbers of the hot-film wind sensors.
+The wind reconstruction was completed in two stages.
+In the first stage the quadrant sensor signals from sols 1-45 were used to calibrate Nusselt numbers of the hot-film wind sensors.
 The wind sensors were then used to estimate wind directions during sols 46-377.
-With the estimated wind directions the quadrant sensor was recalibrated and was then used to reconstruct all the wind directions from VL1 mission.
+With the estimated wind directions the quadrant sensor was recalibrated and was then used to reconstruct all the wind directions from the VL1 mission.
 The reconstruction of wind speed was also possible with one wind velocity component and the wind direction.
-The results from the reconstruction of the wind speeds are not always very reliable, because the reconstruction of wind speed required both knowledge of the wind direction, and the wind velocity component from the nominally working wind sensor.
+The results from the reconstruction of the wind speeds are not always very reliable, because the reconstruction of wind speed required knowledge of both the wind direction and the wind velocity component from the nominally working wind sensor.
 The wind directions contain variable amounts of error between different sols.
 Therefore, the reconstruction quality of the wind speed is weaker for sols with more error in the wind direction.
-The developed algorithm for wind reconstruction shows the presence of slope winds in the VL1 area.
-The precision of the algorithm compared to the data measured by fully functional VL1 wind measurement instruments is reasonable.
-On average the mean of the absolute difference between wind direction was determined to be 12.8°.
-The new wind reconstruction algorithm developed in this article extends the amount of available sols of VL1 from 350 to 2245 sols.
-The reconstruction of wind measurement data enables the study of both short term phenomena, such as daily variations in wind conditions or dust devils, as well as the study of long term phenomena, such as the seasonal variations in Martian tides.
-Acknowledgements.
-The authors are are thankful for the Finnish Academy grant #131723.
-Discussion started: 22 February 2017 © Author(s) 2017.
-CC-BY 3.0 License.